EDUCBA Logo

 Example #1 – VBA Break For Loop

-We will see an example where when using For loop the criteria arrange will not be broken.
-But to fix this we will use the If-End loop.
+We will see an example where the criteria arrangement will not be broken when using For loop.
+But to fix this, we will use the If-End loop.
 For this, we need a Module where we will write this code.

 Follow the below steps to use Break for Loop in Excel VBA.

-Step 1: Open a new module go to the VBA window and in that select Module from the Insert menu option.
+Step 1: Open a new module; go to the VBA window and select Module from the Insert menu option.

 New Module

 Step 2: This will take us to a new module in VBA.
-Now in that module write Subcategory in the name of VBA Break For Loop or in any other name which defines its meaning.
+Now in that Module, write Subcategory in the name of VBA Break For Loop or any other name defining its meaning.

 Code: